Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-svIdrCN2zPk.md

 ### Transcript

-> one thing i also can showcase a little quickly is these settings sometimes when you're like overlock and like overclock you can like copy these settings to different machines so when you're running around you don't have to like keep setting the same recipe over and over again makes more sense with some of the more complicated recipes and over book settings and things like that
+> one thing I also can showcase a little quickly is these settings sometimes when you're like overlock and like overclock you can like copy these settings to different machines so when you're running around you don't have to like keep setting the same recipe over and over again makes more sense with some of the more complicated recipes and over book settings and things like that